What are Long Tail Keywords?

 That being said, long tail keywords should be part of any well rounded keyword research strategy.

-Long tail keywords have a higher probability of conversion.
-Namely because they are specific and almost telegraph what stage of the buying cycle your potential customers are in.
+More specific keywords have a higher probability of conversion.
+Namely because they are direct and almost telegraph what stage of the buying cycle your potential customers are in.

-With nearly half of all ecommerce traffic being organic and a majority of searches being long tail keywords, it’s up to you to identify the right ones.
-With 92% of searches getting 10 searches per month if not fewer, the name of the game will be numbers.
+With nearly half of all ecommerce traffic being organic and a majority of search queries being long tail keywords, it’s up to you to identify the right ones.
+With 92% of searches getting 10 searches per month, if not fewer, the name of the game will be numbers.

 They are much more realistic searches and are proven to be far easier to rank for than generic umbrella topics.

 For example, if you own a fishing charter company, your intuition may tell you to rank for anything mentioning ‘Florida’ to get the most traffic.
 However, ‘fishing charter in Tampa’ might be a more reasonable long tail keyword to index in if you’re based in Tampa.
 Rather than try to take on the entire state at once.

 Searches and long tail keywords like the one just mentioned aren’t terribly difficult to brainstorm because normal people search using long tail keywords.

 Long tail keywords will help you rank for short tail keywords as well.
 Not everyone can rank high for short tail keywords.

 But a collection of high ranking pages from a collection of long tail keywords will bolster your overall rank.
 For businesses such as news sites, it’s their bread and butter to have the best ranking for hundreds if not thousands of pages.